Our Science – Harris Website

 Curtis C. Harris, M.D.

 Project 1: Biomarkers in Cancer Diagnosis, Prognosis, and Therapeutic Outcome Biologically relevant biomarkers may help guide therapeutic decisions for cancer patients.
 Chronic inflammation and infection are major causes of cancer.
 Key mediators of inflammation-induced cancer include nuclear factor kappa B, reactive oxygen and nitrogen species, inflammatory cytokines, prostaglandins and specific microRNAs (miRNAs).
 The collective activity of these mediators is largely responsible for either a pro-tumorigenic or anti-tumorigenic inflammatory response through changes in cell proliferation, cell death, cellular senescence, DNA mutation rates, DNA methylation and angiogenesis.
 These studies require multiple cohorts to conduct ethnic, racial or geographic analyses including biological factors of health disparity, e.g., Norway Lung Cancer Cohort (A. Haugen), Japanese Lung Cancer Cohort (J. Yokota), German Colon Cancer Cohort (M. Mohler), Japanese Colon Cancer Cohort (W. Yasui), Hong Kong Colon Cancer Cohort (S.Y.
-Leung), and prospective MD Anderson Colon Cancer Cohort (S. Kopetz).
+Leung), and prospective MD Anderson Colon Cancer Cohort (S. Kopetz) and a prospective Southern Community Lung Cancer Cohort (Bill Blot).
 We are investigating connections between inflammation, miRNAs, metabolomics, microbiome, and cancer; highlighting how our improved understanding of these connections may provide novel preventive, diagnostic, prognostic, and therapeutic strategies to reduce the health burden of cancer.
 Thus our program strongly emphasizes molecular mechanisms of miRNAs and cytokines and their association with human cancer diagnosis, prognosis, and therapeutic outcomes.

-A continuing aim of our research is to identify diagnostic, prognostic and predictive biomarkers that can provide actionable information to guide medical decisions for cancer patients.
+A continuing aim of our research is to identify diagnostic, prognostic and predictive therapeutic biomarkers that can provide actionable information to guide medical decisions for cancer patients.
 We and our collaborators have a strong publication history in the field of cancer biomarkers.
-We continue to build on this foundation and contribute to the international effort by both translational and clinical cancer researchers, (referenced in [1-8]).
+We continue to build on this foundation and contribute to the international effort by both translational and clinical cancer researchers.
 Of critical importance is the development of diagnostic biomarkers to identify individuals with early stage cancer or those at high risk of developing cancer.
 Prognostic biomarkers that can guide therapeutic decisions, especially in early stage patients, are equally important.
-Over the last four years, we have been successful at publishing several biomarker-related manuscripts in lung, colon and esophageal cancer.
-These studies use a variety of techniques to examine the profiles of miRNAs and inflammation genes as they relate to cancer diagnosis, prognosis and therapeutic outcome.
+Over the last four years, we have been successful at publishing biomarker-related manuscripts in lung, colon and esophageal cancer.
+These studies use a variety of techniques to examine the profiles of miRNAs and inflammation genes and metabolotic analysis as they relate to cancer diagnosis, prognosis and/or therapeutic outcome.
 In our studies, we routinely begin by using tissues from cancer patients recruited through the NCI-MD resource contract and we then validate relevant findings in independent cohorts from various regions of the world.
 Our strategy is aimed at finding associations that are generalizable to cancer populations globally and not limited to one study population.
 Our goals are in line with the research objectives of 'Improving Early Detection and Diagnosis' and 'Understanding the Mechanisms of Cancer' as laid out in the 2013 NCI Congressional Budget Justification.
 Over the next four years we continue to use next-generation omics-based approaches to identify molecular characteristics of early stage cancer that are responsible for aggressive disease.
 This includes using metabolomic strategies to determine if blood and urine-based metabolites are diagnostic and prognostic biomarkers for lung cancer and begin studies examining the microbiome and how it can affect prognosis and therapeutic outcomes of colon cancer.

 Project 2: Integrative Molecular Epidemiology of Human Cancer